-Though the choice of choosing a Cloud environment is pretty straight-forward but choosing between an IaaS and in a PaaS service is quite difficult as each have their own requirements for the in-house expertise and also in customization and life-cycle management.
-With IaaS, the decision to bring in big package of infrastructure services which includes network, server, storage and development tools has to be made.
-With such a situation, the question arises – does the team have the skills and does the team have the time to build this.
+Though the choice of choosing a Cloud environment is pretty straightforward but choosing between an IaaS and a PaaS service is quite difficult as each has its own requirements for in-house expertise and also in customization and life-cycle management.
+With IaaS, the decision to bring in a big package of infrastructure services which includes network, server, storage, and development tools has to be made.
+With such a situation, the question arises – does the team have the skills, and does the team have the time to build this.
 Building your own IaaS development platform doesn’t just end up at the creation stage but also requires regular maintenance timeframes from the DevOps teams.

 This doesn’t have to be for sure that PaaS (Platform as a Service) is not customizable.
 The key here is that it is a packaged and integrated one-stop toolkit.
-The need for the speed demands PaaS to be chosen over IaaS as PaaS comes with an automated development, deployment, provisioning, security and other application lifecycle management tools.
+The need for the speed demands PaaS to be chosen over IaaS as PaaS comes with automated development, deployment, provisioning, security, and other application lifecycle management tools.
 The case with the PaaS user would be that the tool itself gets updates from its provider, hence relieving the teams of any further maintenance timeframes spent on them in totality.
-When deciding between IaaS and PaaS, you along with your Organization needs to take a calculated decision or else you might end up with a tool that doesn’t cater to all of your requirements.
+When deciding between IaaS and PaaS, you along with your organization need to take a calculated decision, or else you might end up with a tool that doesn’t cater to all of your requirements.

-Having discussed about the various concepts of Cloud, Infrastructure as a Service and Platform as a Service – we now will take a look at various tools that fits into the DevOps chain of tools.
-Let us now take a look at each of these tools and also the advantages that these bring to the table when introduced into your Organization’s DevOps tool chain.
+Having discussed the various concepts of Cloud, Infrastructure as a Service, and Platform as a Service – we now will take a look at various tools that fit into the DevOps chain of tools.
+Let us now take a look at each of these tools and also the advantages that these bring to the table when introduced into your Organization’s DevOps toolchain.

-DigitalOcean is a private Virtual Cloud space provider, based out of New York City.
+DigitalOcean is a Private Virtual Cloud space provider, based out of New York City.
 It is designed to simplify the web infrastructure for developers and each of these plans is affordable and feature-rich.
 DigitalOcean thrives to be a simple cloud hosting service provider where the configurations are pretty straightforward.
-As mentioned, it doesn’t come up with the high end offering as like Load Balancing, Hosted databases, Hadoop Clusters as provided by many other service providers in the same business.
-Having said that, the low-priced products and at the same time the high performance virtual machines still make this a good choice for your business growth.
+As mentioned, it doesn’t come up with the high-end offering like Load Balancing, Hosted databases, Hadoop Clusters as provided by many other service providers in the same business.
+Having said that, the low-priced products and at the same time, the high-performance virtual machines still make this a good choice for your business growth.

 Following are some of the advantages of using Digital Ocean, let us now take a look at each and every one of them:

-While the Microsoft Azure application itself is designed and deployed on top of Hyper-V framework, you can run different Linux distributions (such as CentOS, OpenSUSE, SUSE, Ubuntu) and along with it the Windows Server 2008 and 2012.
-There are massive investments going on into Microsoft Azure’s public cloud offerings and the efforts to those are definitely paying off with the Infrastructure as a Service fields of DevOps.
-It is now competing head on with Amazon Web Services and Google Cloud Platform.
-One of the best advantages that makes it a fit in the current situation is that the compatibility that it shows with Windows, Linux and containerization as well.
+While the Microsoft Azure application itself is designed and deployed on top of the Hyper-V framework, you can run different Linux distributions (such as CentOS, OpenSUSE, SUSE, Ubuntu) and along with it the Windows Server 2008 and 2012.
+There are massive investments going on into Microsoft Azure’s public cloud offerings and the efforts to those are definitely paying off with the Infrastructure as a Service field of DevOps.
+It is now competing for head-on with Amazon Web Services and Google Cloud Platform.
+One of the best advantages that makes it a fit for the current situation is that the compatibility that it shows with Windows, Linux and containerization as well.

 Following are some of the advantages of using Microsoft Azure, let us now take a look at each and every one of them: